EricDarve/NLA/content/First lecture.md

 - Gradescope
 - Late policy
 	- 72 hours; 10% penalty
-	- Excused late submissions: request must be submitted 24 hours before the ddl.
+	- Excused late submissions: requests must be submitted 24 hours before the deadline.
 - Access and accommodations
 	- Office of Accessible Education (OAE)
 	- Share your letter with us